 Finally, I came out to my family and the reaction was, to put it how I felt at the time (and still do), insultingly unimpressive.
 There was barely any reaction.
 No one even tried to argue with me.
 I thought at least my older siblings would've.
 Did they think I was too irrational to be convinced, did they know their beliefs were irrational, or did they just not care about their religion?

-Regardless, what I'm certain of is that Catholicism is a horrific religion with almost no truth in it, that deceiving yourself is always wrong, that deceiving others is also wrong, and that telling the truth makes you more powerful in multiple ways.
-I've also learned a lot from my experience about the malicious genius of Catholicism and how cleverly this religion manipulates and impairs the minds of its followers.
+Regardless, what I'm certain of is that Catholicism is a horrific religion, that deceiving yourself is wrong and that telling the truth makes you more powerful.
+I've also learned a lot from my experience about the genius of how Catholicism manipulates and impairs the minds of its followers.
 I'll write more about it some time.